Skip to main content

 Be aware that the browser is configured to store all your uploaded certificates.
 You should therefore check whether the browser is not already using an old certificate, which might be expired.
 If this is the case, delete old certificates and upload your new one.

-• Chrome: For Chrome, this can be done by navigating to chrome://settings/security and following the instructions presented upon selecting Advanced > Manage Certificates > Import.
+• Chrome: Navigate to chrome://settings/security and following the instructions presented upon selecting Advanced > Manage Certificates > Import.

-Once the certificate has been imported, restart your browser.
-Then log into the ESCAPE IAM.
+Once the certificate has been imported, restart your browser and log into the ESCAPE IAM.
 A pop-up window allowing you to select the certificate you want to identify with should appear.
-If the pop-up window has appeared, click on the green button Link certificate button in the X.509 certificates panel.
+If the pop-up window has appeared, go to your IAM user home page and click on the green Link certificate button in the X.509 certificates panel.

-Separate out the .p12 object into a separate key (.key) and certificate (.crt).
-Place the .p12 certificate file in the .globus directory in your home area.
+Place the .p12 file in the .globus directory in your home area.
 If the directory doesn’t exist, create it:

 $ cd ~